szivrohamtest/first_repository/README.md

 Now iam here with the nano to edit the file from my computer, after that I am going to upload it via terminal....

+This is so cool, i could upload my changes to the cloud.
+So iam happy now.

+Here's some other changes .....
+Take it please.